justinkistner/sus-words/README.md

-# Sus Words - Multiplayer Social Deduction Game
+# Sus Word - Multiplayer Social Deduction Game

 A real-time multiplayer social deduction word game built with Next.js and Supabase.
 Players try to identify the "faker" who doesn't know the secret word while giving clues that relate to it.

 ## 🎮 Game Overview

-Sus Words is inspired by games like *The Chameleon* and *Spyfall*.
+Sus Word is inspired by games like *The Chameleon* and *Spyfall*.
 Players are shown a grid of 16 words from a category, with one secret word highlighted for everyone except the "faker".
 Players give one-word clues related to the secret word, then vote to identify who they think is the faker.

 ### Game Flow
 1. **Lobby**: Players join a room using a 4-digit code